JamesSkemp/words/content/post/initial-thoughts-on-a-square-image-canvas-for-fractals.md

 +++
-title = "Initial thoughts on a square image canvas for fractals" summary = "Just how does one determine the best canvas for a fractal?
+title = "Initial thoughts on a square image canvas for fractals" description = "Just how does one determine the best canvas for a fractal?
 Should they almost always be square, because of the nature of most fractals, or does a rectangular canvas work just as well?" draft = false comments = true date = "2006-06-09T15:44:00-05:00"